Tuseeq1/BalckFriday/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was using Stack Overflow data from 2017 to answer:
+For this project, I was using data from Gobazzar to follow price trends of different products in the UAE on different stores for the time period of black friday sales.

-1. what type of companies do students end up in after their college or professional studies?
-2. Is your college major a major factor in the type of company you get placed in?
-3. and if you choose to move to tech career after not having a computer degree will you regret it?

 ## File Descriptions <a name="files"></a>

-There is 1 notebook available here to showcase work related to the above questions.
+There is 1 notebook available here to showcase work related to the above question.
 The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.

 The data set used for this project is also included in the project.

 ## Results<a name="results"></a>

-Main findings of this notebook are detailed in my post [here](https://mtuseeq.medium.com/route-to-job-placement-in-a-large-scale-company-afbd6ddf122a).
+Main findings of this notebook are detailed in my post [here](https://mtuseeq.medium.com/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+Must give credit to [Gobazzar](https://www.gobazzar.com/) for the data.